-Car sharing in Korea grew from almost nothing to a 220 billion South Korean Won (approximately 190 million U.S. dollars) market in 2018.
+Car sharing in Korea grew from almost nothing to a 500 billion South Korean Won market in 2020.
 Most users are in their 20s and 30s, have often just started their careers, and do not own houses or cars.
 Car sharing puts a car at their disposal, when they want it and need it.
 Convenient smartphone applications and the often new-model cars offered by providers are other strengths.

 Ride hailing is also widely used and the majority of survey respondents said they used ride-hailing apps.
 Kakao Taxi is by far the most popular application and used by around 80 percent of ride-hailers.
 Ride hailing is attractive because the apps are easy to use and more convenient than trying to hail a taxi on the street.